genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ### Add the layout to the order template

-Now we have refactored our 2 components, it is easy to add the dynamic layout.
+Now we have refactored our two components, it is easy to add the dynamic layout.
 Change the **order.template.ts** to:

 ```typescript title='order.template.ts'
 import {html, repeat, when, ref } from '@microsoft/fast-element';